 At the top, take in the views of the patchwork quilt of green fields all the way towards Thorncombe Beacon towering over the golden shingle beach.

-While this is our pick of things to do on the Dorset Coast, there’s no shortage of places to visit in South England.
+While this is our pick of things to do on the Jurassic Coast, there’s no shortage of places to visit in the area.
 So, if you have your own car, here are a few suggestions that might entice you to make a short detour.

 CERNE ABBAS